SMDHuman/lasm/README.md

     hlt
   ```
 > **_NOTE:_** Determined labels can be any size of byte but undetermined labels fixed to machine specific byte size.

+### What "LOTP" means?
+LOTP is an acronym that I use to give my project's name as a signature of mine.
+It means "Line On The Paper".
+From the start of my engineering hobby, I usually start a project on a paper with some sketches and ideas.
+It refers to the root branch of the start of the project.